JianxinLin28/Attendify/README.md

 /* User interface code end */
 ```

-Code: Jianxin
+Coder: Jianxin

 Everything else

 ### Coding practice
    1. Always including things in a SafeAreaView.
 This makes sure the app looks good on
    every iOS devices.
    2. Be sure all your logs can be disabled in some way.
    3. Name all your folders starting with a lower case letter, i.e. **stardewValley**
    4. Name all js and ts files with the Pascal Case style, i.e. **MyDude.js**
    5. For system generated files, please leave it as it is.
    6. The use of StyleSheet: for each page, please make it its own file,
       and concentrate styles as much as possible.
 Also, please ensure you
       only use color from the defined colors in AppTheme.js
    8. Your Component functions all start with capital letters!
    9. Almost all other functions start with lower letters!
    10. We will not be using ts because the tsconfig file is causing trouble
       with the Android emulator (Android Studio).

 ### Terminology
    1. Don't use 'class', instead, use 'course'
    2. Although the standard way for RN to describe a page is 'screen', we use 'page' to refer them.

+### Known bugs
+   1. UI bug: After logged out and logged in again, the bottom tab navigator indicator (
+   the white bar below the button in the bottom tab navigator) sometimes will not be
+   correctly updated to the desired position (the white bar should be below the
+   bluetooth scan button).

 ## Troubleshooting
 ### Asset bundle works on an iOS simulator but not a real iOS device